 Week by week guide

-Changes in you and your body at 37 weeks
+What happens to your body at 37 weeks pregnant?

 With only a couple of weeks to go, you’re probably feeling excited and nervous all at once.
 Who wouldn’t be?